-If your branding is confusing, inconsistent, generic, or otherwise sub-par, you can easily undermine your business’s credibility and ruin your chance for success.
+If your business’s brand identity is confusing, inconsistent, generic, or otherwise sub-par, you can easily undermine your business’s credibility and ruin your chance for success.

-Mistake 1: Bad Company Name
+Mistake 1: Bad company name

-Mistake 2: Poor Design
+Mistake 2: Poor visual design

-As you think about your logo design, keep your audience and products/services in mind because you want your logo to reflect the products and services your company sells.
+As you think about logo design, keep your audience and products/services in mind because you want your company logo to reflect the products and services your company sells.